Armen Der Kiureghian

-He is the Professor of Civil Engineering at the University of California.
+He is the professor of civil engineering at the University of California.

 Der Kiureghian was elected a member of the US National Academy of Engineering in 2011 for contributions to risk and reliability and earthquake engineering to advance the practice of civil and structural engineering.
 He is also a Foreign Member of the National Academy of Sciences of Armenia.

 Biography

-Der Kiureghian was born in Isfahan in the family of prominent Armenian painter Sumbat Der Kiureghian.
-He received his BS and MS in Civil Engineering from the University of Tehran, Iran, and his PhD in Structural Engineering from the University of Illinois at Urbana-Champaign in 1975.
-In 1978 he joined the faculty at the University of California at Berkeley, where in 1978–1981 he was as assistant professor, and continued to be an Associate Professor (1981–1985), Professor (1985), Vice Chair (1990–1993) and Chair (1997–2001) of the Structural Engineering, Mechanics and Materials Program and as vice-chair for Instruction in the Department of Civil and Environmental Engineering.
+Der Kiureghian was born in Isfahan in the family of a prominent Armenian painter Sumbat Der Kiureghian.
+He received his BS and MS in civil engineering from the University of Tehran, Iran, and his PhD in structural engineering from the University of Illinois at Urbana-Champaign in 1975.
+In 1978 he joined the faculty at the University of California at Berkeley, where in 1978–1981 he was as an assistant professor and continued to be an associate professor (1981–1985), professor (1985), vice chair (1990–1993) and chair (1997–2001) of the structural engineering, mechanics and materials program and as vice-chair for instruction in the Department of Civil and Environmental Engineering.
 Since July 1999, he has held the Taisei Chair in Civil Engineering in the College of Engineering at UC Berkeley.

 After the Spitak earthquake of 1988 in Armenia, Der Kiureghian played a leading role in establishing the American University of Armenia in Yerevan as an affiliate of the University of California.
-He served as the founding Dean of the College of Engineering (1991–2007) and as Interim Provost (2011–2012) of AUA concurrently with his position at Berkeley.
-He has also served as the founding Director of the Engineering Research Center of AUA (1991–2004), a has been founding member of the Board of Trustees of AUA.
-He served as interim president of the university since the departure of President Bruce Boghosian in July 2014.
-In January, Dr. Armen Der Kiureghian has accepted the position of president of AUA.
+He served concurrently as the founding dean of the College of Engineering (1991–2007) and as interim provost (2011–2012) of AUA with his position at Berkeley.
+He has also served as the founding director of the Engineering Research Center of AUA (1991–2004), a has been a founding member of the board of trustees of AUA.
+He served as interim university president since President Bruce Boghosian's departure in July 2014.
+In January, Der Kiureghian has accepted the position of president of AUA.
 In May 2019, he passed the baton to Dr. Karin Markides.

 Armen Der Kiureghian's teaching and research interests are in the areas of structural reliability, risk analysis, random vibrations and earthquake engineering.
-He has pioneered methods for safety and reliability assessment of complex structures and for stochastic seismic analysis of buildings, bridges, and critical equipment.
-He has more than 300 publications, including more than 110 in archival journals and book chapters.
+He has pioneered methods for the safety and reliability assessment of complex structures and for stochastic seismic analysis of buildings, bridges, and critical equipment.
+He has over 300 publications, including 110 in archival journals and book chapters.

-Armen Der Kiureghian is a member of a number of societies and associations including:
+Armen Der Kiureghian is a member of several societies and associations, including: